boykin345/food-ai-app/README.md

 D3.
 As an app user, I want to have a multi-factor authentication option for increased security to ensure my personal information and account details are well-protected.  - 1

+D4.
+As an app user, I want to sign in using my email or social media account for quick login access to minimise the time and effort required to use the app regularly. - 2

+D5.
+As an app user, I want the ability to reset my password because over time, it's common for me to forget my password. - 2

 ---
 Fridge Snapshot